qrencha/2017_challenges/README.md

 # 2017_challenges
-For the year 2017 I've resolved to do 12 coding challenges, one per month
+For the year 2017 I've resolved to write 12 to 24 coding challenges, once every two weeks or every month.